cybrdelic/cybrdelic/README.md

-i’m a full-stack dev building perception, cognition, automation, and simulation technologies to exponentiate my output.
+full-stack dev building perception, cognition, automation, and simulation technologies to exponentiate my output.

-i have a lot of experience with full-stack development - both professional and on my personal projects. also love math, physics, data science, etc. obsessed with creating the future. always have been.
+plenty of experience with full-stack development - both professional and on my personal projects. also love math, physics, data science, etc. obsessed with creating the future. always have been.

 ---